femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 [James 1 : 17](https://www.biblegateway.com/passage/?search=James1:17&version=NLT) [Genesis 27 : 29](https://www.biblegateway.com/passage/?search=Genesis27:29&version=NLT)

 The unconditional love of the father is an assurance of the fulfilment of his promises in our lives.
-The steadfast love of the lord is renewed every morning.
+The steadfast love of the lord is renewed every time.
 Say this to yourself:

 > “God loves me too much to watch me languish in pain and suffering.
 He will wipe my tears and heal my broken heart.”
 >